UPES Dehradun BA Admissions 2026

 The students can practice selected chapter-wise questions from each topic of the CUET 2026 History syllabus, from the Stories of first cities - Harappan archaeology to the Making of the Constitution.

-Take practice tests - Do full mock tests like the real exam
+Take practice tests: Attempt full CUET mock tests to simulate the real exam environment.

-Don't ignore weak subjects - Give some time to all subjects
+Don’t ignore weak subjects: Give minimal but consistent attention to all sections.

 Frequently Asked Questions (FAQs)